 2.3.2.8 At a (manned or automatic) land station, snow cover or snow depth shall be reported at least once per day, together with the time of observation.

-2.3.2.9 Snow depth shall be reported as zero (0 cm) when snow is not present, for the entire period during which snow can be expected but is not present, as determined by resolutions of regional associations.
+2.3.2.9 Snow depth shall be reported as zero (0 cm) when snow is not present, for the entire period during which snow is be expected but is not present, as determined by resolutions of regional associations.

 2.3.2.10 Snow cover should be reported in the state of ground field, where possible, and zero snow depth (absence of snow) should be reported in the quantitative snow depth field.

-2.3.3 Sea stations
+2.3.3 Marine stations

 General

-2.3.3.1 When more economical means are not available, ocean weather stations and some other fixed sea stations should provide essential and detailed meteorological and oceanographic data from critical locations or ocean areas.

-Notes:

-1. These stations, in fulfilling this role, form an integral part of regional and national networks.

-2. Fixed sea stations also provide reference-level data and a basis for calibration of soundings by remote sensing from satellites and are thus important in the analysis of phenomena on a large or planetary scale.

-3. The WIGOS station identifier of a fixed sea station, other than an ocean weather station or a moored buoy, may be a station index number following the convention of 2.3.2.1, if considered to be in the same category as a land station.

-2.3.3.2 Members shall recruit as mobile ship stations as many ships as possible that traverse data-sparse areas and regularly follow routes through areas of particular interest.
+2.3.3.2 Members shall recruit as many mobile ship stations as possible that traverse data-sparse areas and regularly follow routes through areas of particular interest.

-2.3.3.3 Members concerned shall provide the Secretariat, not later than 1 March each year, with a list of their selected and supplementary ship stations in operation at the beginning of the year, or shall provide any necessary amendments to their previous list – giving the name, call sign and route or route designator of each ship.

-2.3.3.4 Members shall include in the lists of selected and supplementary ship stations information on the method of obtaining sea-surface temperature; on the types of barometer, psychrometer, barograph, radio equipment and other instruments aboard the ship; and radiowatch hours.
+2.3.3.3 Members concerned shall provide metadata of their ship stations in operation in accordance with section 2, 2.5.

+Note: … metadata to JCOMMOPS

 2.3.3.5 Members should consider using fixed or mobile automatic sea stations or drifting buoy stations in data-sparse areas.